js216/MorseFocus/README.md

 ### To do

-- simplify Makefile: all source objects should be compiled with a single rule, and linked against the final programs
-- combine all tests into a single program, so that testing is completely automated; in fact, the Makefile should run tests after each compile, so that running the final test program is a prerequisite of each program in the makefile
+- Makefile should run tests after each compile, so that running the final test program is a prerequisite of each program in the makefile
 - introduce `struct record` to keep track of date/time, weights, speed, &c., rather than ad hoc string manipulation
 - make sure header inclusions, and function calls, form a DAG